notsatan/auto-sub/README.md

 #### Direct

 By default, the path entered is assumed to belong to a root directory (which will internally contain one or more source directories).
 In case you want to run *auto-sub* for an individual *source directory*, using this flag ensures that the path will be treated as a source directory.

-Also, take a look at [source directory vs root directory](#source-directory-vs-root-directory)
+For more details, take a look at [source directory vs root directory](#source-directory-vs-root-directory)

 <br>